-While great diversity exists among the 41 species in the family Pythonidae, all species share a few common characteristics, such as laying eggs rather than giving live birth and killing their prey via constriction, rather than by injecting venom.
+While great diversity exists among the 41 species of the Pythonidae family, all species share a few common python characteristics, such as laying eggs, using constriction to kill their prey, having extra legs and lungs, and having thermal heat sensors.
 However, as pythons often fill different niches depending on their size, some characteristics change throughout their lives.
 Most small python species make excellent pets, but some grow too large for novices.

 Pythons are oviparous animals, meaning the females deposit shelled eggs that hatch about two to three months later.
 All female pythons coil around their eggs after they deposit them.
 This helps protect the eggs from predators and ensure the proper environmental conditions for egg development.
 Some pythons, including reticulated (Python reticulatus) and African rock pythons (Python sebae) twitch their muscles repeatedly to raise their body temperature, which accelerates egg development.